-Round wooden toothpicks (several boxes), grapes, cheese cubes and crackers
+Round wooden toothpicks (several boxes), grapes, cherry or grap tomatoes, cheese cubes and crackers

 Want to extend the balance theme into snack time?
 Try this make-it-yourself snack activity that combines fruit and protein-plus geometry!-to make snack time a bit more creative and fun.